The Intellectual Property Review: Russia

 Building a successful defence is typically based on certain tactics, including defensive invalidation of a patent or cancellation of a trademark for non-use.
 A patent could be deemed invalid for various reasons throughout the period of its validity.
 Proceedings on patent infringement are normally suspended until the validity of a patent is determined, subject to some procedural exclusions.

-Patent protection can generally be cancelled on the following grounds: incompliance of a patent with the patentability criteria; omission of data from the original application to register the invention or utility model, or from the list of essential features relating to it; grant of a patent in case of several identical applications with the same priority date; issue of a patent with the names of person or persons as the authors who are not the real authors, or not specifying the persons who are the real authors.
+Patent protection can generally be cancelled on the following grounds: non-compliance of a patent with the patentability criteria; omission of data from the original application to register the invention or utility model, or from the list of essential features relating to it; grant of a patent in the event of several identical applications having the same priority date; issue of a patent with the names of person or persons as the authors who are not the real authors, or not specifying the persons who are the real authors.

-This tactics may be unfairly used on a pre-trial stage, if an infringer, intentionally violating intellectual property rights, after receipt of the pre-trial cease-and-desist, will use the 30-day period allowed to file an objection via administrative proceedings to have the intellectual property rights of the plaintiff in question deemed invalid, and then will use this argument to suspend a prosecution.
-Such examples show that the obligatory pre-trial procedure may be not useful in each case of IP infringement, and it can even undermine the position of the rightholders.
+This option may be used unfairly as a tactic at pre-trial stage; for example, an infringer, intentionally violating intellectual property rights, may upon receipt of a pre-trial cease-and-desist order use the 30-day period allowed to file an objection to have the intellectual property rights of the plaintiff in question deemed invalid via administrative proceedings, and could then use this argument to suspend a prosecution.
+This example shows that the obligatory pre-trial procedure may be not useful in each case of IP infringement, and it can even undermine the position of the rights holders.

-In case of a defendant having used an identical product even before the disputed patent was granted, the defendant can argue that he is entitled to continue to use it based upon the right of prior use.
+In the event of a defendant having used an identical product before the disputed patent was granted, the defendant can argue that he or she is entitled to continue to use it based upon the right of prior use.